taylornielson22/Neuralink/index.md

-In 2016 Elon Musk, founder of Tesla & SpaceX, embarked on a project called Nueralink where they plan to help those with neurological diseases.
+In 2016 Elon Musk, founder of Tesla & SpaceX, embarked on a project called Neuralink where they plan to help those with neurological diseases.
 Currently, they are creating a Brain Machine Interface that will allow humans to control devices with solely their mind and has potential to many more features like telepathy communication.

 # The Science

-Before understanding what Nueralink is and the future it holds, we ought to discuss the science behind it
+Before understanding what Neuralink is and the future it holds, we ought to discuss the science behind it

 ### The Human Brain
 The human brain is made up of 86 billion neurons that are all connected to each other by synapses.
 A Neuron is a cell that can be thought of as an electrical device that allows positive or negative ions to flow in or out of itself.
 Neurons communicate by sending and receiving these electric signals, in which release small chemical neurotransmitters at the synapse.
 A neuron initiates an action potential when it receives the right amount of excitatory and inhibitory synaptic input.
 Action potentials are also referred to as 'spikes' because of the shape it produces when being recorded.